 The provider had a policy and arrangements in place to deal with complaints.
 They provided detailed information on the action people could take if they were not satisfied with the service being provided.
 This included an 'easy read' version supported by widgets for people who preferred their information in that style.
 People were initially supported by their keyworker if they had any concerns but had access to an independent advocate if they needed one.
 All of the people we spoke with told us they knew how to complain but did not have any complaints.
+A family member said, "I have no complaints but if I did I would speak to [deputy manager]".
+Another family member told us, "We know how to complain but we have nothing to complain about".
 The registered manager told us they had not received any formal complaints over the previous year.
-They said they had received two concerns from people using the service about another person at the home.
-We looked at these concerns and saw that the registered manager had followed the provider's complaints procedure when dealing with them.
-The registered manager had also recently started a 'dissatisfaction folder' to record minor issues which were dealt with straight away.
-They were able to explain the action that would be taken to investigate a formal complaint if one was received
+They were able to explain the action that would be taken to investigate a formal complaint if one was received.